esadovic/esadovic/README.md

   * PUT / PATCH – to update data.
   * DELETE – to delete data.

+Yoyu can find some of api testing examples on: → [link](https://github.com/esadovic/apitesting)

 ### Test cases and work in TestRail

 - [The training webshop](http://automationpractice.com/) was used to create demo test cases